 Jennifer Flanagan ’12 hit the ground running after graduating with a B.A. cum laude from Bates College in May of 2012.

-Three weeks after moving to NYC from outside Boston, she join The New Mercury Theatre Company, where not only did she star in Chip Bolcik’s Mike and Dana, but became NMT’s company manager.
+Three weeks after moving to NYC from outside Boston, she joined The New Mercury Theatre Company, where not only did she star in Chip Bolcik’s Mike and Dana, but became NMT’s company manager.
 Jen is an original member of NMT’s The Usual Suspects Improv Troupe and performs with them regularly throughout the city.

 She received her acting training from The Eugene O’Neill National Theatre Institute in Waterford, Connecticut.
 She is very excited to have been in Chip Bolcik’s award winning play The Blizzard.
 She was a Best Actress Nominee at the Strawberry One Act Festival for her roll in that production.

 Graduating with an Honors degree in Theater, Tim Fox ’11 moved to Los Angeles soon after graduating from Bates in 2011.
 Since then Tim has acted in web-series, short films, and feature films, including a lead role in a North Carolina-based Sci-fi entitled Shadows on the Wall premiering at the end of 2014.
 With the understanding that the entertainment industry is not an easy one to break into, Tim spends most of his time creating his own work as an actor, writer, and director in an online sketch comedy troupe, SCOTCH MOSES, which has been featured frequently on Funny or Die since it’s release in January of 2014.
 In that period Scotchmo (its fan name) has had over a quarter million views and continues to grow with sketches released monthly.
 SCOTCH MOSES also features Marielle Vigneau-Britt ’10 in multiple sketches with Tim including “Hartigan & Murray” and “Fourheads.”